HowManyOliversAreThere/six-nibble-name/README.md

 (more substantial on the vowels than consonants).
 If someone wants to help improve the algorithm for a more even distribution, please throw me PR!

+## Closing Statements

-On the other hand, if you really wish your devices had a bit more of a personality, and aren't overly concerned about the uniqueness or clashes, this may be the perfect module for you.
+If you really wish your devices had a bit more of a personality, and aren't overly concerned about the uniqueness or clashes, this may be the perfect module for you.